 OFN’s 2020 Federal Policy Priorities reflect what is most important to CDFIs in their work to increase economic opportunity in communities left out of the financial mainstream.

-In FY 2020, OFN is advocating for $300 million for the CDFI Fund with $500 million in guarantee authority for the CDFI Bond Guarantee Program.
+For more than 30 years, leveraging capital from banks, foundations, corporations, and government, CDFIs have helped move money into rural, urban, and Native communities that mainstream bank financing does not reach.
+In FY 2021, OFN is advocating for $304 million for the CDFI Fund with $500 million in guarantee authority for the CDFI Bond Guarantee Program.

 OFN strongly supports the Community Reinvestment Act (CRA) while also acknowledging aspects of the law and its administration could be improved.